opentargets/gentropy-input-support/README.md

 However, almost all external data sources do not fit those criteria.
 This leads to very complicated and inefficient pipelines where Spark struggles to read large, non-partitioned, gzip-compressed TSV or CSV files.

-The collection of modules under this directory solves this problem by implementing a separate preprocessing, non-Spark step running on Google Batch.
+The collection of modules in this repository solves this problem by implementing a separate preprocessing, non-Spark step running on Google Batch.
 The data is not modified, but is appropriately repartitioned and stored in Parquet format inside Google Storage.

 ![image](preprocess.png)

 ## Commands

-All commands need to be run relative to this directory (`src/batch`).
+All commands need to be run relative to the root of the repository.

 ### List data sources available for ingestion